zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

     with entries that are either the undefined brain state (by default, this is -1) or one of the digits in your brain state configuration.
     By default, these are 1-3 where REM = 1, wake = 2, NREM = 3.
-- Calibration data file: required for automatic labeling.
+- Calibration data file: required for automated scoring.
 See Section 4 for details.
 These have .csv format.
-- Trained classification model: required for automatic labeling.
+- Trained classification model: required for automated scoring.
 See Section 4 for details.
 These have .pth format.

 # Section 3: Manually assigning brain state labels
 1. Select the recording you wish to modify from the recording list, or add a new one.
-2. Click the 'Select recording file' button to set the location of the EEG/EMG data, or drag/drop the recording file into the box next to the button.
+2. Click the "Select recording file" button to set the location of the EEG/EMG data, or drag/drop the recording file into the box next to the button.
-3. Click the 'Select' label file button (or drag/drop) to choose an existing label file, or click the 'create' label file button to enter the filename for a new label file.
+3. Click the "Select" label file button (or drag/drop) to choose an existing label file, or click the "create" label file button to enter the filename for a new label file.
-4. Click 'Score manually' to launch an interactive window for manual brain state labeling.
-Close the window when you are finished.
+4. Click "Score manually" to launch an interactive window for manual brain state scoring.
+When you are finished, save your changes and close the window.

-This interface has many useful keyboard shortcuts, so it's recommended to consult its user manual.
+The manual scoring interface has many useful keyboard shortcuts, so please consult its user manual by clicking the question mark icon.

 # Section 4: Automatically scoring recordings with a classification model
-Automatic brain state scoring requires the inputs described in Section 3, as well as calibration data files and a trained classifier.
+Automatic brain state scoring requires the inputs described in Section 3, as well as calibration data files and a trained classification model.
 If you already have all of these files, proceed to Section 4C.
 Models trained on the AccuSleep dataset are provided at https://osf.io/py5eb under /python_format/models/ for epoch lengths of